05sanjaykumar/Spotify-Clone/README.md

 Special Thanks for "Code with Harry"

-Even those this is the clone that I have learned from code with harry.
-I undestood how to use Fetch, and Async functions in javascript.
+Even though this is the clone that I have learned from "Code with Harry".
+I undestood how to use Fetch, and Async functions, etc in javascript.
 I have also added auto play by myself.
 Add more reposiveness to the website.
+I after watching the video once, I did by myself.
 I didn't inculde few features that "Code with harry" included.
-But This is a "dynamic" and fully functional Wesbites
+But This is a "dynamic" and fully functional Wesbites.

 ## To clone my repo
 run this command on you terminal